jeffpar/pcjs.v1/disks/pcx86/shareware/pcmag/README.md

 We filtered out the duplicates, organized them chronologically, and then put their contents onto diskette images that you can easily "Load" and "Save" in any [PCjs Machine](/devices/pcx86/machine/).
-In fact, if you click on the name of any diskette in the headings below, a machine should automatically launch with that diskette loaded in drive B.
+In fact, if you click on the name of any diskette in the headings below, a machine should automatically launch with that diskette loaded in drive B.  The machine below is also available [with the PCjs Debugger](debugger/).

 Looking at the volume numbers alone, you can tell that this collection is woefully incomplete, but perhaps more will surface over time.
 [Let us know](mailto:Jeff@pcjs.org) if you find more.
 Thanks.